memfault/gdbundle/README.md

 gdbundle is short for GDB bundle and is a plugin manager for GDB and LLDB.

-For detailed info about the origin story of gdbundle, read [gdbundle - GDB's Missing Plugin Manager](https://interrupt.memfault.com/blog/gdbundle-plugin-manager)
+For detailed info about the origin story of gdbundle, read the announcement on Interrupt:
+[gdbundle - GDB's Missing Plugin Manager](https://interrupt.memfault.com/blog/gdbundle-plugin-manager)

 ## Benefits